YoyoMai98/cinema_project/README.md

 ## Further Extensions

-Here are a few ideas on how we would like to expand on this API:
+What Yongran has expanded on this API:

 - Change `Cinema` and `Movie` one-to-many relationship to many-to-many
 - Add `showTime` property in `Screening` model
 - Create `Booking` model to handle price for a ticket

+Here are a few ideas on how we would like to expand on this API:
 - Create `Genre` table to list movies’ genres in one cinema
+- Authentication

 ## Acknowledgements